We Missed the Boat

 —Every importer, every season.

-That phrase hits differently when you’re staring at $60,000 in airfreight because a container missed cutoff by twelve hours.
-Or when a major seasonal promotion collapses because your hero SKU didn’t pass final inspection.
-Or when merchants have to replan an entire category because suppliers discovered a raw material shortage three weeks too late.
+That phrase hits differently when you’re staring at a sixty-thousand-dollar airfreight bill because a container missed cutoff by twelve hours.
+Or when a major seasonal promotion collapses because the hero SKU failed its final inspection at the worst possible moment.
+Or when a supplier reveals—far too late—that a raw material shortage will push production out by three weeks, forcing merchants to replan an entire category on the fly.

 Why Urgency Has Become the New Normal